 Network Apps: Many broadcast networks now provide an app with on-demand episodes from popular programs.
 For example, the FXNow app has episodes from shows such as Sons Of Anarchy and The Simpsons.
 These apps often have a selection of movies that the network has licensed to broadcast in reruns.
 While these apps tend to be free to download, some require an authenticated account login from a partnered cable/satellite provider.
 These are also regionally based, so American users won’t be able to access BBC iPlayer and UK users won’t be able to access the NBC App.

 Cable/Satellite Apps: From DirecTV to Xfinity, cable and satellite providers know that their customers want content on the go.
 Based on the configuration of your home hardware and your account setup, that could mean anything from basic streaming of curated on-demand content to full streaming access sourced straight from your home DVR.
+But fear not, if you don’t have access to a subscription, there are plenty of options for streaming online without cable.

 Premium Cable Apps: HBO and Showtime have created some of the best TV shows in the history of the medium, in addition to a large library of movies.
 Their respective apps (HBOGo and ShowtimeAnytime) provide access to the complete archive of TV shows across their history, meaning that during your 11-hour direct flight from San Francisco to London, you could stream an entire season of Game Of Thrones via HBOGo.
 The only requirement for premium cable apps is that you must be a current subscriber to the channel via your cable/satellite provider (HBOGo will soon be made available as a standalone subscription).